 Free offline extension:

-- HTML validator as a Firefox extension working offline (SGML parser): Marc Gueury's Firefox extension (currently at version 0.8.5) when using the SGML parser will report the same errors as the W3C markup validator.
+- HTML validator as a Firefox extension working offline (SGML parser): Marc Gueury's Firefox extension (currently at version 0.8.4, still in beta) when using the SGML parser will report the same errors as the W3C markup validator.

 Shareware offline HTML validator: